Higher order Magnus expansions for driven two-level quantum dynamics: Parity-time symmetry of the Magnus operator

-Note that \(\Omega\) as well as \(\Omega^\ast\) are both associated with the time interval \([-t_f,t_f]\).
-From the power series expansion of \(\Omega\), given in Eq.\ (\ref{eq:series}), it follows that the property Eq.~\eqref{eq:PT_on_Omega} holds to each order.
+Remarkably, since the Magnus expansion is essentially a power series expansion of \(\Omega\), as given in Eq.\ (\ref{eq:series}), the property Eq.~\eqref{eq:PT_on_Omega} holds to each order.
 We note in passing that to reach the final conclusion, the Hamiltonian does not have to be Hermitian.

 To illustrate the application of Eq.~\eqref{eq:PT_on_Omega}, we elaborate on the PT symmetry of the two-level Hermitian systems from the main text.
 For this, we rewrite Eq.~\eqref{eq:Omega_decomp} as

 and thus (note that $C$ is real-valued) we find